Large deviations

 For combinatorially defined random graphs, developing appropriate tools to understand the precise nature of large deviations has been the starting point for a vibrant research direction.
 In the geometric setting, the process-level large deviation theory for the Poisson point process could explain large deviations in a variety of examples satisfying stabilization and exponential moment conditions.
 However, for instance for the edge count in the random geometric graph such moment conditions do not hold and the process-level theory breaks down.
 In analogy to sums of heavy-tailed random variables, the large-deviation behavior is coined by a fascinating condensation phenomenon.

-Another example for condensation in the setting of stochastic geometry are upper large deviations of power-weighted distances in the $k$-nearest neighbor graph.
-In a paper with D. Willhalm, we show that if the power is larger than the dimensions, then only a finite number of edges contribute substantially to an atypically large total power-weighted edge length.
+Another example for condensation in the setting of stochastic geometry are upper large deviations of power-weighted distances in the

 While the previous paragraphs illustrate the recent progress in the understanding of rare events in random networks, for a variety of applications it is not acceptable to encode only binary interactions in the form of edges.
 Here, simplicial complexes offer the alternative of modeling far more complex higher-order interactions.
-In a paper with T. Owada, we prove a large deviation principle for the point process associated to $k$-element connected components in the sparse regime.
-As concrete examples of topological invariants, we consider persistent Betti numbers of geometric complexes and the number of Morse critical points of the min-type distance function.
+In a

 While the large deviation principle pertains an asymptotic regime, the insights gained through this investigation are also of value for specific bounded domains, most prominently when constructing efficient estimators for rare-event probabilities.
 In a paper with S.B.
 Moka, T. Taimre and D.P.
 Kroese, we develop conditional Monte Carlo algorithms for estimating rare-event probabilities for the random geometric graph.
 Building on conceptual insights from large-deviations theory, we illustrate that importance sampling using a Gibbsian point process can further substantially reduce the estimation variance.